Lura Lynn Ryan

 Lura Lynn Ryan (July 5, 1934 – June 27, 2011) was the First Lady of the U.S. state of Illinois from 1999 to 2003.
-She was the wife of former Illinois Governor George Ryan.
+She was the wife of Illinois Governor George Ryan.

-Biography

 Early life

-Ryan was born Lura Lynn Lowe on July 5, 1934, in Aroma Park, Illinois to parents, Lawrence and Dorothea Lowe.
-Her father was the owner of a hybrid seed company, while her mother was a Kankakee County school trustee.
+Lura Lynn Lowe was born in Aroma Park, Illinois to Lawrence and Dorothea Lowe.
+Her family (originally from Germany) had lived there since 1834.
+Lawrence owned a hybrid seed company, and Dorothea was a Kankakee County school trustee.
 Lowe was raised on a family farm near Aroma Park.